InteractiveLearner/interactivelearner-gis/README.md

 **[Link](https://www.interactivelearner-gis.com/ )**

-## Content Plan (Ongoing)
+## Motivation
+Mapmakers use maps as a form of graphical communication.
+Map readers (such as yourself) vary in levels of map literacy.
+To bridge the gap between mapmakers and map readers, the site aims to promote map literacy and critical thinking by concentrating on improving map reader spatial inquiry competencies in an interactive / storytelling self-paced GIS learning environment.
+The site is meant to be open source and act as a knowledge base that contributors can build upon.

+## Curriculum (ongoing)

 Have a chapter idea?
-Look below on how to contribute.
+Look below on [how to contribute](https://github.com/InteractiveLearner/interactivelearner.github.io#how-to-contribute).

 - [Projections](https://www.interactivelearner-gis.com/#/projections)
 - [Scale](https://www.interactivelearner-gis.com/#/scale)